Last Updated on

 When they got comfortable with that, the first birds would go inside, grab a seed and then slip out to sit on the outside of the globe to eat the seed.
 They repeated the process for each seed.
 They still didn’t seem to trust it.

-After a few days though, the House Finches got comfortable and now come inside, sit at the perches and eat.
+After a few days though, House Finches got comfortable and now come inside, sit at the perches and eat.
 Interestingly, they don’t seem to constantly bicker with each other the way they do when sitting on the Squirrel Buster Plus’s cardinal ring.
 I think it is because it is very easy for them to move around the ring and give each other grief.
 It is less easy to bug each other on the four separate perches inside the Globe feeder.

-More Birds Figure Out the Feeder
+More Birds Figure Out the Globe Feeder

-Then a White-Breasted nuthatch came over to the feeder and after doing the “is it okay to go inside this thing” dance, happily snagged a seed and left to eat it.
+A White-Breasted nuthatch came over to the feeder and after doing the “is it okay to go inside this thing” dance, happily snagged a seed and left to eat it.

 Larger Birds Can’t Get Into The Globe Feeder